danielstegink/HollowKnight.CharmPatch/README.md

 1.3.0.0
 -	3 new patches
 	-	Grubberfly's Reach increases Grubberfly's Elegy range when Longnail and/or Mark of Pride are equipped
-	-	Joni's Elegy allows Grubberfly's Elegy to trigger after taking damage while Joni's Elegy is equipped, so long as the damage as healed
+	-	Joni's Elegy allows Grubberfly's Elegy to trigger after taking damage while Joni's Elegy is equipped, so long as the damage has healed
 	-	Mighty Arts increases the damage dealt by Nail Arts
 -	Rebalanced Quick Arts to further reduce the cooldown of Nail Arts by the same amount as regular nail strikes
 -	Reorganized menu to use a nested structure